asthaade/Credit-Card-Fraud-Detection/README.md

 * **Scikit-Learn:** Provides the `RandomForestClassifier` and robust evaluation metrics.
 * **Jupyter Notebook / VS Code:** Development environment.

+## 🧠 Algorithm: Random Forest Classifier
+The model uses an ensemble of Decision Trees.
+Each tree is trained on a random subset of data (bootstrapping) and a random subset of features.
+- **Formula for Prediction:** The final classification is decided by a "majority vote" across all trees.
+- **Handling Imbalance:** By using multiple trees, the model reduces variance and is less likely to be biased by the majority class (Valid transactions).

 ## 📊 Dataset Description
 The project uses the **Credit Card Fraud Detection Dataset** (Kaggle).
 - **Total Transactions:** 284,807